-Dunrobin Castle Scotland is one of those fairy-tale looking places surrounded by a beautiful garden.
+The Dunrobin Castle in Scotland is one of those fairy-tale looking places surrounded by a beautiful garden.

-Dunrobin Castle Scotland in Video
+Why visit the Dunrobin Castle in Scotland?

 Dunrobin Castle Scotland is the largest house in the highlands with 189 rooms.
 It dates in part from the early 14th century (check this site it you want more info about its history).

 The gardens were laid out in 1850 and inspired by those of Versailles.
 They have not changed much since then.